kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 ===============

-Here we can start to write a lot of templates for flow list, actions, task details and tast execution views.
-Viewflow comes with prebuild frontend module, that provide ready to use UI, let's just enable it.
+Here we can start to write a lot of templates for flow list, actions, task details and task execution views.
+Viewflow comes with prebuild frontend module, which provides ready to use UI, let's just enable it.

 First, adds the required apps to the `INSTALLED_APPS`